 People who become critical care nurses also share a commitment to lifelong learning.
 Medical knowledge, technology, and best practices are constantly evolving.
 Curiosity and focus help critical care nurses in their dynamic professional lives.

 How do you become a critical care nurse?

 To start, aspiring critical care nurses will first need to become a registered nurse.
 You can do this by earning either an Associate’s degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN) and subsequently meeting state requirements for nursing licensure.
 Many critical care nurses enter the specialty immediately after finishing their education.
 That said, given the relatively intense nature of their work, you may want to first gain experience or at least a better feel for the work—job shadowing and student nursing clinical opportunities are an excellent starting point.

 Interested in learning more about nursing?

-If you are interested in taking the first step toward a critical care nursing career, visit the Rasmussen College Professional Nursing degree page.
+If you are interested in taking the first step toward a critical care nursing career, visit the Rasmussen University Professional Nursing degree page.
 Not sure if critical care is right for you?
 Keep in mind that critical care nursing is only one specialty within the enormous and important field of nursing.
 There are plenty of other nursing roles out there you may find appealing—our article, “Top 25 Types of Nurses Employers Are Looking to Hire” is a good starting point for learning more about your options.